cowie/esAura/README.md

-# Easy Spaces Aura Sample Application
+x# Easy Spaces Aura Sample Applicationx

 > IMPORTANT: This is the Aura version of the Easy Spaces sample application.
 If you are looking for the new Lightning Web Components version, click [here](https://github.com/trailheadapps/easy-spaces-lwc).